wiseami/wisem-iainkm-mads-capstone/README.md

 ```

 # Recommendation Engine Quick Start
 Beyond the data analysis aspect of this repository, one of the key features is a music recommendation engine utilizing Spotify's API.
-Once launched, you're able to search for any artist, pick one of their top 5 songs and get back a recommended Daily Top 50 playlists from somewhere in the world that likely aligns with your choice.
+Once launched, you're able to search for any artist or song and get back a recommended Daily Top 50 playlists from somewhere in the world that likely aligns with your choice.

 ## Spotify API Setup